Bark Review 2025: A Parental Control App With a Unique Approach

 Parents can request check-ins from their child using Bark's location services.

 Location alerts are notifications triggered whenever your child leaves or arrives at a pre-set location, like a practice facility, school, or another frequently visited location.
 The parent dashboard shows the location history for the past seven days.
-This real-time location tracking helps give parents peace of mind that their child is where they should be at any point in the day.

 Activity reports